 - Become liable for local government property taxes after acquisition.

-- Tax calculated as a percentage of assessed property value – ranges from 0.5% to 2%.
+- Tax calculated as a percentage of assessed property value โ ranges from 0.5% to 2%.
+Any excess amount realized from the disposal of assets may result in additional taxable income.

 Capital Allowances